BIH-CEI/pyphetools/docs/user-guide/tips_for_curation.md

 #### Phenotype Explicitness

 - Only annotate phenotypes that were explicitly observed as ``observed``.
 Implicit descriptions of symptoms or suspected phenotypes must be annotated as ``na``.
+However, sometimes clinical expertise is required to make educated guesses based on what has been read, striving to interpret the information as clearly and explicitly as possible.

+####